 The installations are expected to raise awareness of global ports and local communities with the goal of including ecological infrastructure as in marine construction best practices

-LIVING PORTS has the potential to save future marine developments a lot of money, from reduced environmental mitigation costs (18,750€ per hectare) to less frequent maintenance.
+LIVING PORTS has the potential to save on future marine developments costs, from reduced environmental mitigation costs (18,750€ per hectare) to less frequent maintenance.

 Incorporating Ecology into Engineering